-Remember that this place is open from sunrise to sunset, day use only.
+Remember that this place is open from sunrise to sunset day use only.
 It is forbidden to camp because people destroyed this area and left trash.
 You can’t stay overnight at the parking lot too.
-So, if you want to camp, choose the quiet and beautiful Toketee Lake Campground, which is located just four miles down the road.
+So, if you want to camp, choose the quiet and beautiful Toketee Lake Campground, located just four miles down the road.

 Umpqua Hot Springs Lodging

 Toketee Lake Campground in the Umpqua National Forest is the only camping near Umpqua Hot Springs.
 It is a dry campground with vault toilets, no electricity.
 You must bring your water.
 There are 32 sites available by reservation only.
 The maximum vehicle length is 30 feet.
 It costs $10-15 per night.
 You can make a reservation at the Toketee Lake Campground website.

 How to get there?

 From Roseburg, OR, travel east on OR-138 East /NE Diamond Lake Boulevard for 59 miles, turn left onto Forest Road 34.
 Keep left at the bottom of the hill and cross the bridge.
 Proceed 1.5 miles to the campground entrance on the right.

 If you need a campground with water, electricity, a dump, and other amenities, we recommend Rising River RV Park in Roseburg.
 It is a friendly, family-run park on the bank above the Umpqua River.